greg-raven/Uncommon-Sense/_posts/2010-02-05-where-to-place-your-confidence.md

 ---
-title: 'Where to place your confidence'
+title: "Where to place your confidence"
 layout: post
 categories:
 - Constitution